verschollen/movie_words/README.md

 template telegram bot using for different purposes in python.

 ## How To Run:
-first add 'src' to 'PYTHONPATH'
+first add 'src' to 'PYTHONPATH':
 '''

 export PYTHONPATH=${PWD}
 '''

 Then run:
 '''

 python src/bot.py
 '''